ros-controls/ros2_control/hardware_interface/doc/writing_new_hardware_interface.rst

 Useful External References
 ---------------------------

-- `Templates and scripts for generating controllers shell <https://stoglrobotics.github.io/ros_team_workspace/use-cases/ros2_control/setup_robot_hardware_interface.html>`_ **NOTE**: The script is not up-to date with the new API begging from galactic.
+- `Templates and scripts for generating controllers shell <https://stoglrobotics.github.io/ros_team_workspace/use-cases/ros2_control/setup_robot_hardware_interface.html>`_ **NOTE**: The script is currently only recommended to use for Foxy, not compatible with the API from Galactic and onwards.